Guide to Tipping at Disney World & FAQ

 • Mousekeeping – It depends.
 This is probably the most controversial one on this list.
 While Mousekeeping is not classified as a tipped position, their workload and the personal service-oriented nature of their position leads many guests to leave them tips.
 At a minimum, we would recommend tipping if you leave a mess.
 In this case, $5 per day per room seems like a fair amount.
 (Even more if your kid pees the bed or other “labor intensive” accidents necessitate a deep clean.)
 If they are just changing the trash, making beds, and bringing fresh towels, consider tipping more of a polite gesture.
 Put a ‘thank you’ post it note over the money, or place it into an envelope addressed to Mousekeeping.
 Don’t want to hassle with a tip here?
 Leave the “Room Occupied” sign up.

 • Personal Services – Yes.
-This covers things like spa services, golf caddies, rental boat operators, carriage guides, fishing guides, etc. This is also the one area that also extends into the theme parks, with locations like Harmony Barber Shop, Bibbidi Bobbidi Boutique, and the Pirates League, all of which call for around the same tip as you’d leave in a table service restaurant.
-(You do not tip in-park tour guides.)
+This covers things like spa services, golf caddies, rental boat operators, carriage guides, fishing guides, etc. This is also the one area that also extends into the theme parks, with locations like Harmony Barber Shop, and Bibbidi Bobbidi Boutique, all of which call for around the same tip as you’d leave in a table service restaurant.

 Dining